eik-lib/renovate-presets/README.md

 ## Dev dependencies

-Dev dependencies is updated once a month.
-Both top and sub modules have the same dev dependency preset.
+Dev dependencies are updated once a month.
+Both top level and sub modules have the same dev dependency preset.

 ## License